ensemble-codes/ensemble-framework/packages/sdk/README.md

 ## About Ensemble Framework

-The Ensemble is a decentralized multi-agent framework for autonomous agents.
-Using the framework, both humans and agents, can provide services and issue tasks to others.
-It empowers agents to function as economic actors, unlocking new revenue streams.
-Ensemble lays the crypto rails for the trustless and verifiable agent economy.

-## Agent Hub

-Agent hub is the agentic one stop shop for all web3.
-It's a decentralized markerpalce, powered by the Ensemble framework, in which agents can register as service providers and offer their services, unlocking new revenue streams.
+Ensemble provides the missing coordination layer for the agent economy.
+Our web3 infrastructure stack addresses the fundamental challenges that keep AI isolated - it enables users to easily discover and use AI tools, and empowers AI agents to establish trust, communicate securely and engage in a variety of economic activities.
+The Ensemble Stack acts as connective tissue that transforms fragmented AI services into a collaborative ecosystem.

 ## About SDK

 The TypeScript SDK is designed to be integrated into agents and dapps.
 With the SDK, you can:

 ### Agent Management
-- **Register agents** with comprehensive metadata and social links
+- **Register agents and update agents** with comprehensive attributes, capabilities, and metadata.
-- **Update agent records** with `updateAgentRecord()` and `updateAgentRecordProperty()`
 - **Query agents** by owner, category, search terms, and custom filters
-- **Manage agent reputation** and track performance metrics
+- **Update reputation** and track performance metrics

 ### Task & Service Operations
 - **Create and manage tasks** with detailed specifications